 James A. Hilt has been a Director since August 2017 and currently serves as a member of our Audit Committee.
 He holds a Bachelor of Arts Degree in Political Science from the University of Minnesota.
-He joined Express in February 2014 as Senior Vice President of e-Commerce and has served as their EVP, Chief Marketing Officer since March 2015 adding eCommerce in March 2016.
+He joined Shutterfly, Inc. in March 2019 as President - Consumer Division.
+Prior to joining Shutterfly, he served as Executive Vice President and Chief Customer Experience Officer at Express Inc. since April 2018.
+Mr. Hilt joined Express in February 2014 as Senior Vice President of e-Commerce and served as their EVP, Chief Marketing Officer from March 2015 to April 2018.
 Prior to joining Express, he was Vice President of eBooks and Managing Director, International at Barnes & Noble, Inc. Earlier in his career, Mr. Hilt held several executive positions at Sears Holdings Corporation, the parent company of Sears Roebuck and Co. and Kmart Corporation.
 Before Sears, he was a Director of Global Marketing at SAP and held several senior positions at IBM.
-Mr. Hilt's strong experience in retail and background in the customer digital experience brings insight for optimizing our longterm e-commerce strategies.
+Mr. Hilt's strong experience in retail and background in the customer digital experience brings insight for optimizing our long-term e-commerce strategies.